Q: What is creativity?

 - Exhibition photo

-We did roadshows to introduce mobile services and SMS service examples in 15 Chinese provinces.
-That's about half of China.
+We introduced mobile services and SMS service examples to both mobile operators in 15 Chinese provinces, about half of China.

 Everybody was eager to learn technical part of the new SMS service.
 But often their expectations were more on WAP browsing, but SMS awareness and learning happened.